-Call of Duty Warzone has been released recently and playing it without the best of headphones at your disposal would not do justice to the whole experience.
-In this guide, we are going to cover some of the Best Gaming Headphones that you can get in 2020 for playing Warzone or other FPS games.
+Call of Duty Warzone 2.0 has been released recently and playing it without the best headphones at your disposal would not do justice to the whole experience.
+This guide will cover some of the Best Gaming Headphones you can get in 2023 for playing Warzone 2.0 or other FPS games.

-We will first give you a list of the recommended headphones and their features, and then move on to a little bit of detail about each of them.
+We will first give you a list of the recommended headphones and their features and then move on to a bit of detail about each.

 Headset | Features |